quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 {: #quic-udpdatagramssent-def title="QUICUDPDatagramsSent definition"}

-Since QUIC implementations rarely control UDP logic directly, the raw data excludes UDP-level headers in all fields.
+Since QUIC implementations rarely control UDP logic directly, the raw data excludes UDP-level headers in all RawInfo fields.

-The `datagram_id` is a qlog-specific concept to allow tracking of QUIC packet coalescing inside UDP datagrams.
-Since QUIC generates many UDP datagrams, unique identifiers are required to be able to track them individually in qlog traces.
+Multiple QUIC packets can be coalesced in a single UDP datagram, especially during the handshake (see {{Section 12.2 of QUIC-TRANSPORT}}).
+However, neither QUIC nor UDP themselves provide an explicit mechanism to track this behaviour.
-However, neither UDP nor QUIC exchanges datagram identifiers on the wire.
+To make it possible for implementations to track coalescing across packet-level and datagram-level qlog events, this document defines a qlog-specific mechanism for tracking coalescing across packet-level and datagram-level qlog events: a "datagram identifier" carried in `datagram_id` fields. qlog implementations that want to track coalescing can use this mechanism, where multiple events sharing the same `datagram_id` indicate they were coalesced in the same UDP datagram.
-Selecting identifier values is thus left to qlog implementations, which should consider how to generate unique values within the scope of their created traces.
+The selection of specific and locally-unique `datagram_id` values is an implementation choice.

 ## udp_datagrams_received {#quic-udpdatagramsreceived}